 The Pentax K-1 Mark II has a number of features that makes it a great choice for wildlife photography.
 One of them is definitely the weather-sealed construction.
-Weather sealing on the K-1 Mark II is extremely good.
+Weather sealing on the K-1 Mark II is superb.
 It can withstand almost anything that Mother Nature can throw at it.

 The one area where the K-1 Mark II loses out to the rest of the cameras in this group of the best cameras for wildlife and in its continuous shooting speed.
 Continuous shooting of the K-1 Mark II is only 4.4 fps for a maximum of 17 full-resolution RAW frames.

-- Optical Viewfinder with nearly 100 percent field of view: assuring a clear view of the subject and ease of focus
+- Optical Viewfinder with nearly 100% field of view: assuring a clear view of the subject and ease of focus

-- The new generation shake reduction II: five axis, five shutter step camera shake compensation
+- The new-generation shake reduction II: 5-axis, 5 shutter step camera shake compensation

 We had recently listed the Fujifilm X-T2 in our list of the best cameras for astrophotography.
 The X-T3 is the advanced version of the X-T2.
 Just like the X-T2 the X-T3 is very highly recommended.
 It is designed for sports, action, low light and video.
 Don’t get taken by the APS-C sensor that powers the camera.
 This is no doubt a powerful camera system.

 For someone migrating from a film camera to a DSLR, the X-T3’s buttons and layout will make for an easy transition.
 Almost every camera setting you ever need to tweak has a button for it.
 That means two things, no more having to take your eyes off the target when changing camera settings.
 And two, if you are like me, someone who loves buttons more than a software interface, things get done faster.